Anaminus/roblox-library/modules/Binstruct/README.md

 A hook indicates whether the type will be handled.
 If it returns true, then the type is handled normally.
 If false is returned, then the type is skipped.

-The hook receives a *stack* function as its first parameter, which is used to index structures in the stack.
-The first parameter to *stack* is the *level*, which determines how far down to index the stack. level 0 gets the current structure.
-Returns nil if *level* is out of bounds.

-The hook receives the global table as its second parameter.
-This can be used to compare against globally assigned values.

-The hook receives as its third parameter the accumulated result of each hook in the same scope.
-It will be true only if no other hooks returned true.

 Specifying a global key causes the value of a non-skipped type to be assigned to the global table, which may then be accessed by the remainder of the